kyleburnsdev/app-insights-demo/README.md

 ## Troubleshooting & Tips

 - If a deployment step fails, check the GitHub Actions logs for details.
-- Ensure all secrets are set and correct.
+- Ensure all required secrets and variables are set and correct.
 - For local development, you can build and run each service using Docker Compose or individual Docker commands.
 - Health endpoints and readiness probes are implemented for all services.
 - Managed identities are used for secure access to SQL and Blob Storage—no secrets in code.